VentoAureo230/firechat/README.md

 ## Requirements :

 - Latest Flutter SDK
-- Having a phone plugged to your PC will improve performance and rendering
+- Having a phone (Android is working, I couldn't test on IPhone since did not code this on a Mac) plugged to your PC will improve performance and rendering

 ## To run this project :